Riki Choshu: Amateur wrestling career

 Yoshida joined the amateur wrestling team at Senshu University shortly after enrolling and was teammates with Mitsushi Hirasawa, the father of future NJPW wrestler Mitsuhide Hirasawa.

-In 1969, he won gold in freestyle wrestling at the National Sports Festival of Japan in the above-75kg class.
+In 1969, he won gold in freestyle wrestling at the National Sports Festival of Japan in the above-75 kg class.

 In 1971, he won the All Japan Student Wrestling Championship in the 90 kg class.
 Thanks to his victory in the tournament, Kwak was selected to represent Japan in the 1972 Summer Olympics in Munich.
 Officials however refused to let him compete for Japan on account of him being part Korean.
-Nevertheless, South Korea instead invited him to join their freestyle team and he represented South Korea as a wrestler and went under his Korean name (rendered as 'Gwak Gwang-un').
+Nevertheless, South Korea instead invited him to join their freestyle team and he represented South Korea as a wrestler and went under his Korean name (rendered as 'Kwak Kwang-Woong').

 He ended the tournament with a record of one win and two losses, and was disqualified in the third round by Cuban wrestler Bárbaro Morgan, due to the penalty points system.

 When Yoshida returned to Japan, he became captain of the Senshu wrestling team in his fourth year at university and won the Freestyle and Greco-Roman 100 kg class tournaments at the All Japan Championship in 1973.